JetBrains/Qodana/topics/custom-profiles.md

 ## groups

 The `groups` block contains descriptions of user-defined groups.
+Using groups, you can combine inspection categories and single inspections, and then configure their usage in the [`inspections`](#inspections-group) block.

-Each definition can include or exclude other groups or single inspections.
+Each group definition can include or exclude other groups or single inspections.

 You can use the exclamation mark character (`!`) to negate a group or a category.
 For example, you can exclude a specific category usage in a group that will be included.